netgroup-polito/verefoo/README.md

   <user username="both" password="tomcat" roles="tomcat,role1"/>
   <user username="role1" password="tomcat" roles="role1"/>    ```

-- edit the "to_be_defined" fields in tomcat-build.xml;
+- edit the "to\_be_defined" fields in tomcat-build.xml with the before defined credentials;
 - execute the generate-war ant task in order to generate the .war;
 - launch Tomcat 8 with the startup script `%CATALINA_HOME%\bin\startup.bat` or by the start-tomcat task ant;
-- (optional) if you previously configured Tomcat Manager you can open a browser and navigate to [this link](http://localhost:8080/manager) and login using `tomcat/tomcat` as username/password;
+- (optional) if you previously configured Tomcat Manager you can open a browser and navigate to [this link](http://localhost:8080/manager) and login using the proper username and password (e.g., `tomcat/tomcat` in the previous example);
 - (optional) you can deploy/undeploy/redeploy the downloaded WARs through the web interface.

 **Ant script**

-Edit the "to_be_defined" fields of the tomcat-build.xml. (e.g. name="tomcatUsername" value="tomcat" and name="tomcatPassword" value="tomcat" the values set in 'tomcat-users').
-Set server.location property to the directory where you installed Apache (e.g. C:\Program Files\Java\apache-tomcat-8.0.30);
+Edit the "to\_be_defined" fields of the tomcat-build.xml. with the username and password previously configured in Tomcat(e.g. `name="tomcatUsername" value="tomcat"` and `name="tomcatPassword" value="tomcat"` the values set in 'tomcat-users').
+Set `server.location` property to the directory where you installed Apache (e.g. C:\Program Files\Java\apache-tomcat-8.0.30);

 Verigraph target: